 Short-term care costs and fees

-If you are eligible for short-term care, you may be expected to contribute to the cost of your care and services—if you can afford it.
+If you are eligible for short-term care, you may be expected to contribute to the cost of your care and services.
 How much you may pay varies depending on the type and level of care and services you will receive.

 This page covers the types of fees for the three main types of short-term care: short-term restorative care, transition care, and respite care.